kwesilarry1/mini_reverse_shell/README.md

 # mini_reverse_shell
 simple reverse shell script written in powershell.

-You can check up this writeup  on how to use this script https://kwesilarry1.github.io/projects/powershell_reverse_shell/
+You can check up this writeup  on how to use the script https://kwesilarry1.github.io/projects/powershell_reverse_shell/